Sildenafil Side Effects

 For Healthcare Professionals

-Sildenafil is selective for phosphodiesterase-5 (PDE5).
-It has lesser affinity for other PDE isoenzymes, one of which is PDE6, an enzyme found in the retina.
+This drug has lesser affinity for isoenzyme PDE6, an enzyme found in the retina.
 This lower selectivity is thought to be the basis for abnormalities related to color vision observed with higher doses or plasma levels.

 Nonarteritic anterior ischemic optic neuropathy developed in one eye within minutes to hours after ingestion of sildenafil.
 Four of the five patients had no vascular risk factors for ischemic optic neuropathy.